getconversio/go-shopify/README.md

 	Password: "apipassword",
 }

-// Create a new API client
-client := goshopify.NewClient(app, "shopname", "")
+// Create a new API client (notice the token parameter is the empty string) client := goshopify.NewClient(app, "shopname", "")

 // Fetch the number of products. numProducts, err := client.Product.Count(nil)
 ```

 #### Query options